stianwe/PowerOfficeGoV2/docs/apis/EnterprisesApi.md

             config.BasePath = "http://localhost:8080";
             var apiInstance = new EnterprisesApi(config);
             var enterpriseNos = 980858073, 980858074;  // string | Filter by enterprise number.
 Search string should be separated by comma.
-If filter string is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2024-08-26T11:05:00.1234567Z;  // DateTime | Filter by the enterprise created timestamp property.
+If filter string is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2024-08-26T11:05:00.1234567Z;  // DateTimeOffset | Filter by the enterprise created timestamp property.
 This filtering will return all enterprises with a created timestamp greater than the timestamp provided.
 Can be used when polling for new entries from Go.
-Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-08-27T10:14:00.1234567Z;  // DateTime | Filter by the enterprise last changed timestamp property.
+Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-08-27T10:14:00.1234567Z;  // DateTimeOffset | Filter by the enterprise last changed timestamp property.
 This filtering will return all enterprises with a last changed timestamp greater than the timestamp provided.
 Timestamp not inclusive. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)

             try